A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Exploratory efforts to address contemporary challenges

 \textit{2) Task Differentiation}

 It challenging to directly learn an effective driving policy in a complex MoP task.
-Decomposing the task into different parts is a feasible way~\cite{td1}.
+Decomposing the task into different parts is a feasible way.
 Instead of learning to deal with the whole task directly starting from a complex environment, the agent learns the different sub-tasks in stages.
-The initial task guides the RL agent to perform better on the final task~\cite{td2CLSV-TPAMI}, reducing the learning complexity and improving convergence and sample efficiency.
+Easier initial tasks can guide the agent toward the final task, thereby reducing learning complexity and improving convergence and sample efficiency~\cite{td2CLSV-TPAMI}.